C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 * Platform changes: When services hosting code shut down or significantly change
 * The ephemeral nature of digital storage: Digital media degrades over time
 * Accessibility: not all source code is equally accessible.
 Code can be [open source](https://opensource.org/osd) or [proprietary](https://en.wikipedia.org/wiki/Proprietary_software), a distinction that fundamentally conditions who can read, analyze, and preserve it.

-Why should we care about preserving historical code?
-This question is critical for historians and cultural preservationists to consider.
-Digital materials require intentional and continuous preservation strategies ([Conway 1996](https://www.clir.org/pubs/reports/conway2/index/)).
-Source code faces particular vulnerabilities: programming languages evolve, development platforms disappear, and the original context of creation can be lost within years of a program's abandonment.

 Let us examine this aspect from the perspective of video games.